Beal-Smith rushes for 3 TDs, Wake Forest eases past Campbell - WHIZ News

 WINSTON-SALEM, N.C.
 (AP) — Christian Beal-Smith ran for three touchdowns and Donavon Greene returned a kickoff 96 yards for a touchdown as Wake Forest won for the first time this season by defeating Campbell 66-14 on Friday night.

+Wake Forest (1-2) matched the fourth-most points in program history, aided by collecting four Campbell turnovers.

+“I liked the turnovers,” Wake Forest coach Dave Clawson said.
+“I liked the pressure we got and the sacks we got.”

 Beal-Smith scored from 2 and 10 yards out in the first quarter, giving the redshirt junior his first career two-touchdown game.
-He tacked on a 5-yard touchdown run in the third quarter for Wake Forest (1-2), which matched the fourth-most points in program history.
+He tacked on a 5-yard touchdown run in the third quarter.

 Kenneth Walker III scored on a 12-yard run, Sam Hartman threw a touchdown pass and Zion Keith returned an interception 45 yards for a score as part of Wake Forest’s domination.
 Greene’s return marked the Demon Deacons’ first kickoff return for a touchdown in 13 years.